 This book begins with the fundamental concepts of integrating Silverlight 4 with SharePoint 2010, such as the preparation of the development environment to create applications using Silverlight 4 and the addition of one or more Silverlight RIAs to a SharePoint site.
 Then, it moves on to the SharePoint Silverlight Client Object Model world, using step-by-step examples to combine a Silverlight application and a SharePoint module.
 It also covers methods to deploy and debug the Silverlight application while it runs as Silverlight Web Part in a SharePoint page.
 The book teaches you to take advantage of the new features offered by Visual Studio 2010 to browse SharePoint lists.

 Once the reader has control over the SharePoint Silverlight Client Object Model and its asynchronous operations in Silverlight applications, it is time to access external databases through the new Business Connectivity Services (BCS) and interact with workflows.
 Then, the book explains to perform CRUD operations by consuming the new SharePoint 2010 WCF Data Services in Silverlight.
-In the end, you’ll learn to utilize Silverlight 4’s rich media features to add effects and interactive animations to images and videos, thus offering the final touches to the Silverlight 4 and SharePoint 2010 integration learning experience.
+In the end, you’ll learn to utilize Silverlight 4’s rich media features to add effects and interactive animations to images and videos, or simply to animate your logo, thus offering the final touches to the Silverlight 4 and SharePoint 2010 integration learning experience.

 By the end of this book, you’ll learn to take advantage of the unique features offered by Silverlight in order to create impressive UX that interact with SharePoint 2010.